What Should I Expect?

 What About My Kids?

 We run youth and children’s work during the service.
-Elim Kids is for children aged 3-10.
+Elim Kids is for children aged from preschool age (the term after they turn 3) to 10.
 They leave the service at around 11:00 to take part in age-appropriate activities aimed at helping them discover Jesus for themselves.
 Elim Youth is for young people aged 11-16.
 They leave the service after Communion.
 All of our kids and youth team are DBS checked in accordance with our safeguarding policy.

 What About Accessibility?